 This weekend I went to Cebu, an island east of Negros, for the Kiva rollout in the NWTF branches.
+I figured the place would be ideal for my photography, especially since I’d gotten hold of the best dslr under $1000 that one could lay their hands on.
 I traveled as part of a five-person team, including Massah, the photography consultant, Raymond, the research manager, Jubert, the IT manager, and Presy, the Kiva coordinator.
 Pocholo, a friend of Raymond’s, needed a lift to Cebu and caught a ride with us.
 The six of us loaded the infamous red van and left at 7 AM on Thursday morning.
 The road to the port in San Carlos normally takes 3.5 hours, but we chose to take a shortcut through the mountains on a winding two-lane road cut neatly into the side of a cliff.
 Unfortunately, by the time we arrived at the port, the ferry was full.
 The next ferry didn’t leave until 2:30 in the afternoon, so we drove three hours south along a coastal road to another port in Aclan, where the ferry leaves every hour and takes 30 minutes to cross.
 Once on the other side, we had another three-hour trip back up north.
 Twelve hours later, we arrived in Cebu City and checked into a hotel.

 The following day we had free lunch at an “eat-all-you-can” restaurant owned by a friend of Massah.
 We left at 2:00 for the hour-long trip to the first branch.
 The loan officers trickled in over the course of two hours, delaying the start of the training until 4:30.
 Massah kicked things off with an overview of how to take photos for Kiva.
 I followed with a half-hour presentation about the history of Kiva, how it works, and the principles of the organization.
 I have a tendency to explain things in the same terms to everybody, so the challenge is how to frame the explanation of Kiva – a peer-to-peer lending site that relies on “crowdsourcing” – in terms they could understand.
 I walked them through the loan process and together we made a Kiva loan using my account.
 Afterwards, I asked Massah how much she thought they understood.
 “Maybe 30%…”